kenfeliciano/nextjs-blog/posts/upg-next-to-13.md

 ### Version Compare

+Oh my, `remark` does not natively support tables.
+I didn't realize they were non-standard.
+I've been using them so much.
+I'm trying the least effort solution of using `remark-gfm` that I found in a [post](https://unifiedjs.com/learn/recipe/remark-table/).

 | Package            | v12     | latest   |
 | ------------------ | ------- | -------- |
 | next               | ^12.1.0 | ^13.4.12 |